Skip to content

 • Follow the update instructions here (this example is for GH_PAT, you'll do the same but for TEAMID) Update Secrets

-3. Run Action: First Time: Add Identifiers again
+3. Run Action: Configure to Use Browser: Add Identifiers again

-4. Follow all the steps in this section with the Correct TEAMID First Time: Configure Identifiers for Loop but when you get to the First Time: Create Loop App in App Store Connect, you need to return to this page and follow the instructions below to remove the app and add a new one.
+4. Follow all the steps in this section with the correct TEAMID Configure to Use Browser: Configure Identifiers for Loop but when you get to the Configure to Use Browser: Create Loop App in App Store Connect, you need to return to this page and follow the instructions below to remove the app and add a new one.

 The first time through, you created an app with a Bundle ID that does NOT include your TEAMID.